-1. PURPOSE AND SCOPE
+PURPOSE AND SCOPE

-1.1 The purposes of these standards of practice are to ensure that accurate and consistent home energy ratings are performed by accredited home energy rating systems nationwide, to increase the credibility of the rating systems with the mortgage finance industry, and to promote voluntary participation in an objective, cost-effective, sustainable home energy rating process.
+1.1 The purposes of these standards of practice are to ensure that accurate and consistent home energy ratings are performed by accredited home energy rating systems nationwide, to increase the credibility of the rating systems with the mortgage finance industry, and to promote voluntary participation in an objective, costeffective, sustainable home energy rating process.
 This document is intended to be a summary for information purposes only.

-The Residential Energy Services Network (RESNET) Home Energy Rating Standards of Practice establish minimum and uniform standards for home energy raters who are certified by RESNETaccredited rating providers.
+The Residential Energy Services Network (RESNET) Home Energy Rating Standards of Practice establish minimum and uniform standards for home energy raters who are certified by RESNET-accredited rating providers.
 Home energy ratings performed to these standards of practice are intended to provide the home owner/builder with a certified rating according to the RESNET's Mortgage Industry National Home Energy Rating Standard.
-These standards are posted at www.natresnet.org/accred/standards.pdf.
-The rater reports to a provider, who is responsible for quality control of the rating.
+These standards are posted at resnet.us/standards/RESNET\Mortgage\Industry\National\HERS\Stand ards.pdf The rater reports to a provider, who is responsible for entering the results from the home energy rating into the RESNET National Registry and for quality control of the rating.

 - 1.2 Raters will follow the provisions set forth in the national home energy rating standard.
-The standard specifically recognizes the authority of each state through legislation or regulation that governs rater licensing or certification. - 1.3 The national home energy rating standard applies to existing and proposed, site-constructed or manufactured, one- and two-family residential structures, or other residential buildings three stories or less in height, excluding hotels and motels. - 1.4 The rater shall be responsible for: - 1.4.1 Inspecting and testing the home's minimum rated features listed in B of the standards of practice. - 1.4.2 Entering the data collected into the RESNET-accredited rating software tool. - 1.4.3 Providing the client with the home's rating reports, including RESNET's rating financial standard disclosure form, generated by the rating software tool. - 1.5 The standards of practice are not intended to limit raters from: - 1.5.1 Including other inspection services, systems, or components in addition to those required in the standards of practice. - 1.5.2 Providing consulting services to the client on how to improve the energy performance of the rated home. - 1.5.3 Undertaking the energy improvements of the home as long as the rater provides the RESNET rating financial standard disclosure form to the client and the accredited rating provider.
+The standard specifically recognizes the authority of each state through legislation or regulation that governs rater licensing or certification. - 1.3 The national home energy rating standard applies to existing and proposed, site-constructed or manufactured one-and two-family residential structures, or other residential buildings three stories or less in height, excluding hotels and motels. - 1.4 The rater shall be responsible for: - 1.4.1 Inspecting and testing the home's minimum rated features listed in B of the standards of practice. - 1.4.2 Entering the data collected into the RESNET-accredited rating software tool. - 1.4.3 Providing the client with the home's rating reports, including RESNET's rating financial standard disclosure form, generated by the rating software tool. - 1.5 The standards of practice are not intended to limit raters from: - 1.5.1 Including other inspection services, systems, or components

+- in addition to those required in the standards of practice. - 1.5.2 Providing consulting services to the client on how to improve the energy performance of the rated home. - 1.5.3 Undertaking the energy improvements of the home as long as the rater provides the RESNET rating financial standard disclosure form to the client and the accredited rating provider.

-2. OVERVIEW
+OVERVIEW